microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 * Please ensure selection of correct region where desired Azure Services are available.
 In case certain services are not available, deployment may fail.
 [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target services availablity.
 * Do not use any special characters or uppercase letters in the environment code.
 * Please ensure that you select the correct resource group name.
 We have given a sample name which  may need to be changed should any resource group with the same name already exist in your subscription.
+* Once the resources have been setup, please ensure that your AD user and synapse workspace have “Storage Blob Data Owner” role assigned on storage account name starting with “dreamdemostrggen2”.
+You need to contact AD admin to get this done.

 > **Note:** Please log in to Azure and Power BI using the same credentials.